Untit1ed/chromecaster/README.md

 	pip install --upgrade pip
 	pip install -e .

-Then modify `.env` file with your chromcast device name and your telegram bot token.
+Then modify `.env` file with your Chromecast device name and your Telegram bot token.
 You'll need to create a bot and obtain a bot token from the BotFather.

 ## Usage
 To use Chromecaster, simply run `main.py` script.